openzim/gutenberg/README.md

 # gutenberg

 A scraper that downloads the whole repository of [Project Gutenberg](http://www.gutenberg.org) and puts it into a clean and user friendly format.
-It was created during the Kiwix Hackathon in Lyon, France in May 2014.
+It was created during the Kiwix Hackathon in Lyon, France in July 2014.

 ## Setting up the environment

-It's reccommened that you use `virtualenv`.
+It's recommended that you use `virtualenv`.

 ### Install the dependencies